mohitpai/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 level: Intermediate
 exl-id: 4df2fc7c-85cb-410a-a31f-1bc1ece237bb
 ---
-# Configure an action {#configure-an-action}
+# Configure a custom action {#configure-an-action}

-If you're using a third-party system to send messages or if you want journeys to send API calls to a third-party system, this is where you configure its connection to journeys.
-The custom action defined by technical users will then be available in the left palette of your journey, in the **[!UICONTROL Action]** category (see [this page](../building-journeys/about-journey-activities.md#action-activities).
+If you are using a third-party system to send messages or if you want journeys to send API calls to a third-party system, this is where you configure its connection to journeys.

+Custom actions are defined by technical users and are then available in the left palette of your journey, in the **[!UICONTROL Action]** category (see [this page](../building-journeys/about-journey-activities.md#action-activities)).
 Here are a few examples of systems that you can connect to with custom actions: Epsilon, Slack, Adobe.io, Firebase, etc.

 Limitations are listed in [this page](../start/limitations.md).

 In custom action parameters, you can pass a simple collection, as well as a collection of objects.
-Regarding the limitations, please refer to [this page](../building-journeys/collections.md#limitations).
+Learn more about collection limitations in [this page](../building-journeys/collections.md#limitations).
 Also note that the parameters have an expected format (example: string, decimal, etc.).
 You must be careful to respect these expected formats.
-Refer to this [use case](../building-journeys/collections.md).
+Learn more in this [use case](../building-journeys/collections.md).

 Here are the main steps required to configure a custom action: